 Staff worked together and with other health and social care services to understand and meet the range and complexity of patients' needs and to assess and plan ongoing care and treatment.
 This included when patients moved between services, when they were referred, or after they were discharged from hospital.
-We saw evidence that multi-disciplinary team meetings to discuss the needs of complex patients, including those with end of life care needs, took place on a quarterly basis.
-However, communication and joint working between these healthcare professionals was far more regular.
+We saw evidence that multi-disciplinary team meetings to discuss the needs of complex patients, including those with end of life care needs, took place on a monthly basis.
 These patients' care plans were routinely reviewed and updated.